Kidney Cancer Services

 Aurora Cancer Care is a pioneer and leader in the area of kidney cancer research to find new treatments and improve your quality life.
 Our kidney cancer services maintain a strong collaboration with the National Cancer Institute, National Kidney Cancer Association and other renowned cancer organizations.
 By collaborating with these organizations and participating in national clinical trials, you can feel confident that you will receive the latest technologies, treatments and medications available right here to fight your cancer.
 Continued research has the promise to further our understanding of this disease and help us save lives.

 Developing Kidney Cancer

-Kidney cancer represents about 3 percent of all cancers in the United States.
-Each year, more than 28,000 Americans face this diagnosis.
-Unfortunately, your risk of developing kidney cancer increases with age.
-It’s more common in men than in women, and men in their 50s to 70s are most likely to develop kidney cancer.
+Kidney cancer represents about 3.8 percent of all cancers in the United States.
+Each year, more than 63,900 Americans face this diagnosis.
+Your risk of developing kidney cancer increases with age.
+It’s more common in men than in women, and men in their 50s to 70s who are or were smokers are more likely to develop kidney cancer.
 However, the condition rarely shows symptoms in its earliest stages.
-Over time, a tumor may develop in one of your kidneys displaying one of these symptoms:
+Over time, a tumor may develop in one of your kidneys displaying one or more symptoms:

 - Blood in your urine (most common symptom)

 - A lump in your abdomen

 - General symptoms such as ongoing fatigue, unexplained weight loss, recurrent fevers, high blood pressure, swelling in your ankles

 Being aware of these signs of kidney cancer can help you catch the condition as soon as possible so you may begin treatment right away.